If You Have High Blood Pressure, You May Be at Higher Risk for This Cancer

 If you are concerned about your blood pressure, the first step is to see your healthcare provider.
 Richard Wright, MD, a cardiologist at Providence Saint John’s Health Center in Santa Monica, California, shares that there are many options for managing high blood pressure.

 “Lifestyle and dietary changes, exercise, and weight loss are all effective at lowering the pressure—although perhaps difficult to continue for years,” explains Dr. Wright.
 “Hence most patients with hypertension end up on pills to lower their pressure.”
+(Find out if high blood pressure is genetic.)

 In addition to managing your blood pressure naturally, controlling it with medication can be very helpful.
 “Many effective inexpensive medications have proven efficacy in achieving goal blood pressure,” says Dr. Wright.
 “More than 95 percent of patients with hypertension can achieve their goal with such treatment.”